-This is when a fraudster sends a text message to say there's a problem with your bank account and ask you to call a phone number.
-If you do so, fraudsters will try to trick you into giving away your personal and security information.
+This is when a criminal sends a text message claiming to be from a company you trust or your bank and ask you to call a phone number or click on a link.
+This is to trick you into giving away your personal and security information.

 Forward any suspicious texts referring to Royal Bank of Scotland to the number 88355

 This is not a premium rate number, standard network rates apply, please contact your network provider for more information on charges.